Online class (via zoom)

 Bring to class – a small dish of salt water; your journal; handout #4 and homework below

-For this week, download Handout #4 in the left column.
-We’ll work with these exercises in class:
+For this meeting, please read Session 4 in the course booklet.
+We may work with these exercises in class:

 Listening to our Inner Critic – do a short session and scribe some thoughts afterward.
 Choose a few to share.